2023 Pan Am Badminton Championships

-The XXVI 2023 Pan Am Badminton Championships is a continental championships tournament of badminton in Pan America.
+The XXVI 2023 Pan Am Badminton Championships was a continental championships tournament of badminton in Pan America.
 This tournament was held as two events in different countries.
 From 16 to 19 February, the team event was held in Guadalajara, Mexico.
-From 27 to 30 April, the individual event was held in Kingston, Jamaica.
+From 26 to 29 April, the individual event was held in Kingston, Jamaica.

 Tournament

 The team event of 2023 Pan Am Badminton Championships officially Pan American Cup 2023, was a team continental championships tournament of badminton, to crown the best mixed team in Pan America, who would qualify to 2023 Sudirman Cup.
 This event was organized by the Badminton Pan Am and Federacion Mexicana de Badminton.
-10 teams entered the tournament.
+Nine teams entered the tournament.

 The individual event of Pan Am Badminton Championships was an individual continental championships tournament of badminton, to crowns the best male and female players and pairs in Pan America.
-The ranking points of this tournament were graded as BWF World Tour Super 100 event.
+The ranking points of this tournament equivalent to BWF World Tour Super 300 event.
 This event was organized by the Badminton Pan Am and Jamaica Badminton Association.